oat-sa/taohub-user-guide/User Guide 3.3/Introduction/take-a-tour.md

 An *interaction* is the most basic unit in an assessment, and takes the form of a question (e.g. multiple choice), or other task type (e.g fill-in-the-blank).
 An *item* is a set of interactions to be used together, along with any supporting material, and a *test* is a group of items, together with information on how they are ordered and presented to the test-taker.

-Let's walk through the steps to create an assessment and manage your assessment resources.
+Let's walk through the steps needed to create an assessment and manage your assessment resources.

 **1.** Check what test items are already available.